×

 If you are thinking about moving to Cat Island, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Cat Island can vary greatly depending on the location and size of the property.
 For a modest home, prices can start in the low hundreds of thousands of dollars.
 For larger, luxury homes or beachfront properties, prices can easily reach into the millions.
 It's also possible to find undeveloped land for sale, with prices again varying widely based on size and location.
-Therefore, it's difficult to provide a specific average cost, but potential buyers should be prepared for a wide range of prices," commented one expat who made the move to Cat Island.
+Therefore, it's difficult to provide a specific average cost, but potential buyers should be prepared for a wide range of prices," replied a member in Cat Island.

 Should I buy or rent a home in Cat Island?